 More information about Burundi is available on the Burundi Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 In 1962, the United States established diplomatic relations with Burundi when it gained its independence from Belgium.
 Following independence, the country experienced political assassinations, ethnic violence, and cyclical periods of armed conflict; several governments were installed through coups.
 The 2000 Arusha Peace and Reconciliation Agreement provided a negotiated settlement framework that, along with later ceasefire agreements, led to the end of the 1993-2006 civil war.
-President Nkurunziza’s decision to seek a third presidential term in 2015 sparked protests in the capital and was followed by a failed coup d’etat.
-The resulting violence and political and economic crises resulted in massive refugee flows to neighboring countries.
+Former President Nkurunziza’s decision to seek a third presidential term in 2015 sparked protests in the capital and was followed by a failed coup d’etat.
+The resulting violence and political and economic crises led to massive refugee flows to neighboring countries.
+Nkurunziza pledged not to run again in 2020 in a surprise move to give up presidential power while retaining the role of patron and senior statesmen in chief.
+Evariste Ndayishimiye was declared the victor of May 2020 presidential elections and will succeed Nkurunziza, who died unexpectedly on June 8, 2020.

-The United States supports the achievement of long-term stability, prosperity, and good governance in Burundi through broad, inclusive reconciliation; humanitarian assistance; economic growth; and the promotion of political openness and expansion of democratic freedoms.
-The United States supports the East African Community (EAC)-facilitated Burundian dialogue and other conflict resolution efforts within Burundi.
+The United States supports the achievement of long-term stability, prosperity, and good governance in Burundi through broad, inclusive reconciliation; humanitarian assistance; economic growth; and the promotion of political openness and expansion of democratic freedoms..
 The United States seeks to facilitate Burundi’s deeper integration into regional and international markets as a means to promote sustainable economic development.

 U.S. Assistance to Burundi

 The embassy’s Office of Security Cooperation (OSC) manages a Department of Defense HIV/AIDS prevention program and supports the professionalization of the Burundi National Defense Force (BNDF).
-Support for BNDF contingents deployed to the African Union Mission in Somalia (AMISOM) and to the United Nations Multidimensional Integrated Stabilization Mission in the Central African Republic (MINUSCA) includes peacekeeping operations training.
+BNDF contingents deployed to the African Union Mission in Somalia (AMISOM) and to the United Nations Multidimensional Integrated Stabilization Mission in the Central African Republic (MINUSCA) receive peacekeeping operations training.
+In addition, OSC has contributed more than $100,000 worth of critical medical supplies and equipment to Burundian hospitals fighting the outbreak of COVID-19, responding more quickly than any other U.S. government entity.

 Bilateral Economic Relations

-Burundi’s eligibility for the African Growth and Opportunity Act AGOA was suspended in October 2015, but remains under review.
+Burundi’s eligibility for the African Growth and Opportunity Act (AGOA) was suspended in October 2015, with no change in status as of 2020’s first biennial report to Congress by the U.S. Trade Representative.
 The United States has signed trade and investment framework agreements with the East African Community and with the Common Market for Eastern and Southern Africa.
 Burundi is a member of both regional organizations.
 The primary U.S. exports to Burundi include computer and electronic products.
 The United States imports coffee and other agricultural products from Burundi.

 Burundi’s Membership in International Organizations